Are you looking for an effective way to clean your tiles? Maybe you’ve got a good cleaning regime, but you want to take things to another level.

 - Use a grout brush: Grout brushes are small and stiff.
 They fit perfectly into the tiny lines.

-Cleaning Tiles With Vinegar and Baking Soda
+Cleaning Tiles With Vinegar And Baking Soda

 If you’re not into using harsh cleaning chemicals, there are natural ways to get a sparkling result.

 Vinegar is a natural universal cleaning product.
 It effectively adds shine to tiles while deodorizing and disinfecting.
-All you have to do is add 4 ounces of vinegar to a gallon of water.
+All you have to do is add four ounces of vinegar to a gallon of water.
 Then mop as you normally would.

 Keep In Mind